FaridSafi/react-native-google-places-autocomplete/README.md

 Customizable Google Places autocomplete component for iOS and Android React-Native apps

 ### Changelog
+- 1.1.8 : Ability to set address from outside of component
+- 1.1.7 : Support for RN v0.26
 - 1.1.6 : currentLocationAPI renamed to nearbyPlacesAPI, added predefinedPlacesAlwaysVisible prop
 - 1.1.4 : Added 'Current Location' and predefinied places features - PRs @kevinstumpf @VonD
 - 1.1.3 : Keyboard is now dismissed by default when scrolling to be more usable with small height devices (eg: iPhone 4) + Props are now passed to the results ListView